 When feeling unsure about starting or growing your family, you may be considering your birth control options.
-At Arizona Women's Specialists in Glendale and Phoenix, Arizona, Hetal Shah, MD, Luminita Iacob, PA-C, and Julie Denton, FNP-C, offer many types of birth control, from the pill to tubal ligation.
+At Arizona Women's Specialists in Glendale and Phoenix, Arizona, Hetal Shah, NP, Dr, Tanya Rono and Dr, Emily Orr, NP offer many types of birth control, from the pill to tubal ligation.
 No matter where you are in your life, the team at Arizona Women's Specialists has a family planning option for you.
 Schedule your birth control consultation by calling the office most convenient to you or booking an appointment online today.

 Birth control, also known as contraception, includes all methods available for preventing unintended pregnancies.
 Some forms of birth control you can pick up at your local pharmacy, while others require a prescription or procedure.